Anaghakr23/Data-Analyst-Portfolio/README.md

 - **Technology**: Python, Jupyter Notebook.
 - **Results**: Created insightful visualizations to understand weather variations and trends effectively.

-**2. EyeCursor and EyeBlink Sensor**
-- **Goal**: Assist paralyzed patients in controlling a computer cursor using eye-tracking technology.
-- **Description**: Developed an innovative project using Raspberry Pi, a camera, and an eye-blink sensor.
-This tool allows users to interact with a computer through eye movements and blinks, providing a way to browse and communicate hands-free.
-- **Skills**: Embedded systems, hardware integration, Python programming.
-- **Technology**: Raspberry Pi, Python, camera module, eye-blink sensor.
-- **Results**: Delivered an assistive tool that improves accessibility for individuals with physical disabilities.

----

 ### SQL Projects

 **1. Library Management System**